MarcoPolokk/MarcoPolokk/README.md

 - 👋 Hi, I’m Pawel Koziol aka @MarcoPolokk
 - 👀 I’m interested in music production, sports, gaming and blockchain technologies
-- 🌱 I’m currently learning ARKit and RxSwift
+- 🌱 I’m currently learning SwiftUI & Combine
-- 💞️ I’m looking to find opportunity to develop my skills further
+- 💞️ I’m always looking to develop my skills further
 - 📫 You can reach me on https://www.linkedin.com/in/inz-koziol-pawel/ profile or send an email to inzkoziolpawel@gmail.com

 <!---